gwappa/bzar/README.md

 ### overall structure

 ```
-zlib component
+zlib-compressed numeric array
 -----
 metadata dict in JSON
 -----
-length of metadata dict, in int64 big
+length of metadata dict, in int64 big-endian
 ```

 ### keys for metadata dict